 Legalism and saying grace.

-Of course the way some Christians behave, if we ever slip up and forget to pray over our food, it’s
+Of course the way some Christians behave, if we ever slip up and forget to pray over our food, it’s as bad

-Yeah, it’s turned into
+Yeah, they’ve turned it into

-Like I said, superstition.
-A superstition I admit I make fun of: When I’m asked to pray over the food, sometimes I jokingly ask God to take away the calories.
+It’s a superstition I admit I make fun of: When I’m asked to pray over the food, sometimes I jokingly ask God to take away the calories.
 Or, if I’ve eaten something before we finally got round to prayer, I’ll ask God to bless the food “and all that is within me.”

 Yeah, I’m rebelling a little bit.
 I grew up